-A person who has achieved this standard is able to demonstrate the following behaviours: (a) Using appropriate language and listening skills and confirming understanding between patient and pharmacist. (b) Understanding and demonstrating respect, sensitivity, empathy and cultural awareness. (c) Conveying accurate and relevant information. (d) Applying problem-solving and conflict management skills. (e) Building trust relationships to ensure effective communication with patients, healthcare professionals and relevant staff.
-Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes □ No □ IF YES, on the basis of the evidence I have identified I can do this.
-Assessment (Tick appropriate box) - In general, does Domain 5 form part of my curren practice of pharmacy?
-Yes No IF YES, ☐ I have assessed my competency in this domain and can provide evidence in all of the elements.
-I have assessed my competency in this domain and will undertake CPD in the outcomes that I currently cannot provide evidence for, in order to meet all the requirements of this domain
+A person who has achieved this standard is able to demonstrate the following behaviours:

+- (a) Using appropriate language and listening skills and confirming understanding between patient and pharmacist. - (b) Understanding and demonstrating respect, sensitivity, empathy and cultural awareness. - (c) Conveying accurate and relevant information. - (d) Applying problem-solving and conflict management skills. - (e) Building trust relationships to ensure effective communication with patients, healthcare professionals and relevant staff.

+Assessment (Tick appropriate box) - In general, does Domain 5 form part of my current practice of pharmacy?
+Yes No l ha ave assesse nents. d r ny competency in this domain and can provide evidence in all of the I have assessed my competency in this domain and will undertake CPD in the outcomes that I currently cannot provide evidence for, in order to meet all the requirements of this domain.